Q Is the Bible reliable?

 like to really study this issue, I would recommend Josh McDowells

-Evidence That Demands a Verdict, available through various online bookstores.
 First of all, just consider some facts.
 The Bible

 was written over a period of 1500 years by 40 plus human authors